 My partner and I want a cat.
 I'd like it to be an indoor/outdoor cat, because I CANNOT DEAL with litterboxes.
 Partner says we'd probably need a litterbox anyway, for when the weather's bad.
 Is that true?
 If you have a cat and no litterbox, please tell me how it works at your house. [more inside]

+On Sunday, I used a no-rinse waterless shampoo on my cat Fave.
 It's supposed to be totally safe for cats and dogs-- but yesterday he started to lose his voice and now he's down to squeaking.
 His ears and paws aren't hot, so he doesn't seem to have a fever, and he's acting totally normally.
 The only difference is, his usually-demanding meows are now down to pathetic squeaks. [more inside]

+We are both experienced cat owners.
+In November, our beloved Tigger passed away; in December, we got three black cats from a shelter.
+Two of them are socialised and friendly, the third is not.
+(We knew this and we were willing to take the chance.)
 Third cat was raised in the house of a pet hoarder, who let them inbreed; he lived there with 65 cats (!) for 6 months to a year, and was then seized and brought to the shelter, where he stayed for a year and a half.
 How normal and happy can we expect this cat to turn out over time? [more inside]

 We moved yesterday.
 Our indoor cat hasn't used her litter or food all day.
 There is something cat-shaped with glowing eyes in a tree in our backyard about 30 ft up.
 It is below freezing (Arlington MA).
 What do we do?
 The local fire department says they don't do cats.
 I've been on hold with the emergency line for Angell Memorial for 5 min.